 acrimoniously before a rough collection of demos can find

-two lovers are kissing on stone steps as the rain falls upon
+their way to anyone’s ears – two lovers are kissing on stone steps as the rain falls upon

 their shoulders, nothing else matters around them as far as